 The DB plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
 Effective August 1, 2015, the calculation is 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
-In April 2017, the Retirement Board made the decision to reduce COLA granted on or after July 1, 2017, to 0 percent to preserve the fiscal integrity of the retirement system.
-Benefit recipients' base benefit and past cost-of living increases are not affected by this change.
 Members are eligible to retire at age 60 with five years of qualifying service credit, or age 55 with 27 years of service, or 30 years of service regardless of age.
 Eligibility changes will be phased in until August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and at least age 60.
+Eligibility changes for DB Plan members who retire with actuarially reduced benefits will be phased in until Aug.
+1, 2023 when retirement eligibility will be five years of qualifying service credit and age 60, or 30 years of service credit at any age.

-The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
+DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
 The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.